Madivoli/portfolio_projects/README.md

 A row_num column was added to assist in identifying duplicate records.

 Step 3.
-Checking what will be deleted using a SUBQUERY
+Checking what will be deleted using a SUBQUERY:

         DELETE FROM students_info_staging
         WHERE `index` IN (